-5 reasons to attend CinefestOZ: the Cannes Film Festival of Margaret River
+5 reasons to attend CinefestOZ: Australia’s richest film prize in the Margaret River Region

-It’s lights, camera and action in the Margaret River Region from 23 – 28 August 2022 as CinefestOZ celebrates its 15th anniversary.
-Screening over 270 film events, Australia’s premiere destination film festival shines with all the glitz and glamour of the Cannes Film Festival set against the stunning backdrop of Margaret River.
+It’s lights, camera and action in the Margaret River Region from 29 August – 3 September 2023 as the CinefestOZ Film Festival celebrates its 16th anniversary.
+Australia’s largest destination film festival shines with all the glitz and glamour of the Cannes Film Festival set against the stunning backdrop of Margaret River.

-Flying in from all over the country, and beyond, audiences will be enthralled by the diverse range of uniquely Australian films such as feature, documentary, shorts and experiential releases across the six-day program.
+Flying in from all over the country, and beyond, audiences will be enthralled by the diverse range of uniquely Australian screenings such as feature and short films, documentaries and experiential releases across the six-day program at CinefestOZ 2023.
 Immersive experiences include dining ‘In Conversation’ events hosted by the filmmakers and red carpet events in the Margaret River Region teeming with world-class wineries, restaurants and staggering natural beauty.

-A staggering 270 film events will be screened and run over the six-day program – that’s a lot of popcorn and decisions to make!
-Click here for the full program but if you’re short on time perhaps start with the four 2022 finalists where the winner is decided by a jury of prominent industry guests during the festival.
+A staggering amount of film events will be screened and run over the six-day program – that’s a lot of popcorn and decisions to make!
+Click here for the full program of CinefestOz but if you’re short on time here are a few suggestions:

 Directors Lunch 2018